 Regulatory offences such as these are strict liability offences.
-As such, the AIC has the onus to prove that the Demand was properly made upon the Agent, proper in the sense that they meet all the requirements under the Act, and that the Agent did not comply.
-Once this occurs, the responsibility then shifts to the Agent to establish that due diligence was exercised in meeting the statutory requirement to respond.
-To substantiate this due diligence defence, the Agent must prove that all reasonable means were taken to avoid making the offence.
-There is nothing that requires the AIC to prove that the Agent's failure to respond was intentional.
+As such, the AIC has the onus to prove that the Demand was properly made upon the Agency, proper in the sense that they meet all the requirements under the Act, and that the Agency did not comply.
+Once this occurs, the responsibility then shifts to the Agency to establish that due diligence was exercised in meeting the statutory requirement to respond.
+To substantiate this due diligence defence, the Agency must prove that all reasonable means were taken to avoid making the offence.
+There is nothing that requires the AIC to prove that the Agency's failure to respond was intentional.

 In consideration of the evidence before it, and the appropriateness of the request to provide information under the Regulation, the Council is satisfied that the Demand met the requirements of s.
 481(2) of the Act.
-The Council agreed that the Agent was given a reasonable opportunity to respond to the Demand.
-Given the fact that the Agent failed to respond when called upon, the Agent has not met the burden of proof to establish the due diligence defence.
-As such, the Council finds the Agent guilty of violating s.
-481(2) of the Act, and also finds that the Agent has subsequently violated s.
+The Council agreed that the Agency was given a reasonable opportunity to respond to the Demand.
+Given the fact that the Agency failed to respond when called upon, the Agency has not met the burden of proof to establish the due diligence defence.
+As such, the Council finds the Agency guilty of violating s.
+481(2) of the Act, and also finds that the Agency has subsequently violated s.
 480(1)(b) of the Act.

 In terms of the applicable sanction, the Act requires that all holders, and former holders, of certificates of authority produce information when called upon.
-The Council is of the view that the public is not wellserved when agents fail to comply with demands, like the Demand made in this case.
+The Council is of the view that the public is not well-served when an Agency fails to comply with demands, like the Demand made in this case.
 Pursuant to s.
 13(1)(b) of the Certificate Expiry, Penalties and Fees Regulation, A.R.
 125/2001, the Council has the discretion to levy a civil penalty in an amount up to \$1,000.00.
-In this case, the Agent has not responded in any meaningful way and the Council believes that a significant civil penalty must be assessed to send a strong message to, not only the Agent, but to all certificate holders.
-In consideration of all of the evidence, the Council orders that a penalty in the amount of \$1,000.00 be levied against the Agent.
-The civil penalty of \$1000.00 must be paid within thirty (30) days of the mailing of this Decision.
+In this case, the Agency did not satisfy the audit by the deadline provided, however, did provide a Corporate E&O policy.
+In consideration of all of the evidence, the Council orders that a penalty in the amount of \$500.00 be levied against the Agency.

+The civil penalty of \$500.00 must be paid within thirty (30) days of the mailing of this Decision.
 In the event that the civil penalty is not paid within thirty (30) days interest will begin to accrue at the prescribed rate.
-If the Agent has active certificates of authority at the time that the civil penalty becomes due, and that civil penalty has not been duly satisfied, the Agent's active certificates of authority will be suspended in accordance with s.
+If the Agency has active certificates of authority at the time that the civil penalty becomes due, and that civil penalty has not been duly satisfied, the Agency's active certificates of authority will be suspended in accordance with s.
 480(4) of the Act.
 Pursuant to s.
-482 of the Act (excerpt enclosed), the Agent has thirty (30) days in which to appeal this decision by filing a Notice of Appeal with the Office of the Superintendent of Insurance.
+482 of the Act (excerpt enclosed), the Agency has thirty (30) days in which to appeal this decision by filing a Notice of Appeal with the Office of the Superintendent of Insurance.